LarryDaLobsta/TeamWork/README.md

 Need to put all the modularized code together
 Test that it works
 then add create login and join ability for users

+December 10th 2025
+Modularized code does work now working on login and join look bll/auth_signup.go, dal/user_dal.go, and server.go
+    -- These are putting together the first round of logic for me in terms of creating a user just need some clean up there and also in the server.go file as well